-- Following this policy and ensuring pupils do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance behaviour. - Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated. - Where designated, taking the attendance register at the relevant times during the school day. - Using agreed communication systems including CPOMs to inform the school Attendance Officer and other relevant senior leaders about attendance issues. - Following agreed actions in any individual pupil attendance plans thoroughly and reporting back to the SLT on matters arising relating to each plan.
+- Following this policy and ensuring pupils do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance behaviour. - Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated. - Where designated, taking the attendance register at the relevant times during the school day. - Using agreed communication systems including CPOMs to inform the school Attendance Champion and other relevant senior leaders about attendance issues. - Following agreed actions in any individual pupil attendance plans thoroughly and reporting back to the SLT on matters arising relating to each plan.

-The Attendance Officer is responsible for:
+The Senior Attendance Champion is responsible for:

-- The overall strategic approach to attendance in school in liaison with the Headteacher. - Developing a clear vision for improving attendance in liaison with the Headteacher and Governing Board. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying and implementing plans for intervention and improvement. - Communicating with pupils and parents with regard to attendance. - Following up on incidents of persistent poor attendance and working systematically for successful outcomes for pupils. - Working at regular intervals with the Local Authority (LA) Attendance and Inclusion team for advice and support - Informing the LA of any pupil being deleted from the admission and attendance registers.
+- The overall strategic approach to attendance in school in liaison with the Headteacher (if the Senior Attendance Champion is not the headteacher his/herself). - Developing a clear vision for improving attendance in liaison with the Headteacher and Governing Board - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying and implementing plans for intervention and improvement. - Communicating with pupils and parents with regard to attendance. - Following up on incidents of persistent poor attendance and working systematically for successful outcomes for pupils. - Working at regular intervals with the Local Authority (LA) Attendance and Inclusion team for advice and support - Informing the LA of any pupil being deleted from the admission and attendance registers.